cdoremus/MyNotes/Spanish Notes.md

 I speak a little Spanish
 hablo un poco de español

+I speak a little Spanish so be patient with me
+Hablo un poco de español así que ten paciencia conmigo.

 I speak a bit of Spanish
 Yo hablo poquito de español

+Do you hear me?
+¿me oyes?

+Hopefully you will understand me
+Ojalá me entiendas

+Excuse me, I didn't understand what you said.
+Disculpe, no he entendido lo que ha dicho

 Where are you from?
 ¿De dónde eres?

-Do you hear me?
-¿me oyes?
+The other side of the street is a lake.
+Al otro lado de la calle hay un lago.

 Cómo está todo
 How is everything